SAT / ACT Prep Online Guides and Tips

 How to Master SAT Reading Questions: A 5-Step Process

 SAT Reading questions are notoriously tricky.
 They'll ask you to analyze passages in unfamiliar ways that seem confusing if you're not used to the format.
-It's helpful to have a basic game-plan for approaching tough Reading questions to make the section less overwhelming.
+It's helpful to have a basic game-plan for approaching tough Reading questions to make the Reading and Writing section less overwhelming.
 This article lays out a step-by-step process for interpreting Reading questions and lists a few tricks you should look out for to avoid making careless mistakes.

 Read More